quyetnv9pay/ios_sdk/README.md

+# NPayFrameworkMC
-# NPayFrameworkMC is a framework from 9Pay JSC.
+A framework from 9Pay JSC.
 Payment solutions, digital service,... are providing by 9Pay's Digital-Wallet.

 ## Installing